 For finer sprays (lower water volumes), simply increase spray pressure or consider a non-air-induced design.

-Large selection of finer sprays on the market, remnants from a time when drift was less important.
+There has always been a large selection of finer sprays on the market, remnants from a time when drift was less important.
 Very few offer flow rates above 06 or 08, decreasing utility for PWM systems.

 - Hypro Guardian (John Deere LDX)